chanzuckerberg/infra-tools/README.md

 $ docker-helper build chanzuckerberg/<docker_repo> <build_path> <branch (optional)> <commit_sha (optional)> <build_number (optional)>
 ```

-If you want to build and push to Amazon ECR, you should set AWS_PROFILE and AWS_DEFAULT_REGION as environment variables.

 #### Push a Docker image
 ```bash
 $ docker-helper push <docker_repo>